 April 2013: Check out our opinion piece on open access published in MIT’s newspaper, The Tech.

 March 2013: The LASC joined forces with fellow graduate student members of NAGPS in Washington DC.
 Dan Day and Arolyn Conwill spent two days meeting with our representatives in Congress and lobbying for open access, immigration reform, and science funding.

 We are always looking for motivated individuals to join our cause.
-If you are interested, please contact gsc-lasc [at] mit [dot] edu.
+If you are interested, please contact gsc-lasc [at] mit [dot] edu for more information.

 You may also be interested in the Science Policy Initiative (SPI), another student-run group on campus that focuses on the interactions between science and policy.